Protecting Scotland's nature

 A licence allows somebody to carry out an action in relation to a protected species that might otherwise be against the law.

-Find out more about this novel approach to species management which finished in March 2012.
-A conference will be held in November 2012.
+Find out more about this novel approach to species management which finished in March 2012, and download the 2016 SAF Handbook.

 Geodiversity is the variety of rocks, minerals, fossils,landforms, sediments and soils together with the natural processes which forms and alter them.